centrifugal/documentation/clients/javascript.md

     ]
 }
 ```

+Where `data` is an array of messages published into channel.

 Note that also additional fields can be included in messages - `client`, `info` if those
 fields were in original messages.